Mahasvan/ProjectGenesis/README.md

 # Project Genesis

-### A state-of-the-art framework, designed to be primarily used by the Government, or the headquarters of a large firm.
+### A state-of-the-art framework, designed to be primarily used by the Government, or the Headquarters of a large firm or industry.

+> [!TIP]
+> Optional information to help a user be more successful.
-This project helps to optimize grants and funding to various initiatives and NGOs in various cities, depending on the following factors
+> This project helps to optimize grants and funding to various initiatives and NGOs in various cities, depending on the following factors
-- Current AQI
+> - Current AQI
-- Forecasted AQI
+> - Forecasted AQI
-- Current budget allocated to the initiative
+> - Current budget allocated to the initiative

 > [!NOTE]
 > View the Frontend using [This Link]() (WIP).
 This is included as a submodule here.